-If an employer dismisses the employee for generally causing problems after they have blown the whistle, (and not because of the actual whistleblowing), then the employee may establish a normal claim for unfair dismissal.
-In these situations it is unlikely there will be a successful whistleblowing claim under the Public Interest Disclosure Act 1998 as well.
+If an employer dismisses the employee for generally causing problems after they have blown the whistle, (and not because of the actual whistleblowing), the employee may be able to establish a normal claim for unfair dismissal.
 Of course any dismissal always has to be handled fairly following the employer’s own dismissal procedures and the Acas Code of practice on disciplinary and grievance procedures.

-It is often very difficult to isolate the actual reason for dismissing the employee, especially if the dismissal is closely connected to other earlier whistleblowing events.
+It can be difficult to isolate the actual reason for dismissing the employee, especially if the dismissal is closely connected to other earlier whistleblowing events.

-In Panayiotou v Chief Constable Kernaghan and another (unreported, EAT/0436/13 16 April 2014, EAT) a police officer made protected disclosures relating to his colleagues' attitudes towards certain racial groups and the victims of rape, abuse and domestic violence.
+In Panayiotou v Chief Constable Kernaghan (2013) a police officer made protected disclosures relating to his colleagues' attitudes towards certain racial groups and the victims of rape, abuse and domestic violence.
 His disclosures were investigated and he was found to be largely correct.
 However, he was not satisfied with the outcome of the investigation and continued to take the action he believed appropriate to right the wrongs within the force himself.

 He continued to raise numerous complaints and a great deal of management time was devoted to responding to his correspondence and investigating these complaints.
 He also took extensive periods of sick leave, during which, the employer paid sick pay but suspected that he was working in the family business.
 He was placed under surveillance and arrested at his home for allegedly receiving sick pay by deception.